foundersandcoders/coursebook/src/course/handbook/tech-for-better.md

 #### [Week 2](../../syllabus/apprenticeship/database/schedule/) - [Product Pitches](https://fac-slides.netlify.app/slides/pitches/#0)

-The Product Owners(POs) meet with the software developers in groups and introduce their own idea for a digital product.
-By the end of the session all developers will have an initial understanding of who each PO's user group is, the problem that the user group is facing, and how a digital product will benefit them.
+PO's meet with the developers in groups and introduce their idea for a digital product.
+By the end of the session all developers will have an initial understanding of who each PO's user group is, the problem that the user group is facing, and how a digital product will benefit their users.

 #### [Week 3](../../syllabus/apprenticeship/authentication/schedule/) / [Week 4](../../syllabus/apprenticeship/server-side-app/schedule/) - [Discovery Workshops](https://fac-slides.netlify.app/slides/discovery/#0)